 Flat rate shipping.
-Join our wellness tribe for a discount on your first order!
+Plus, connect yourself to our wellness newsletter for a discount on your first order!

 January 26, 2021

 Let’s face it.
 Your world has tight schedules, pollution, chemically-laden products, high stress, and environmental toxin overload.
 Sometimes our skin shows the effects of this.
 It can be dull, and dry looking rather than filled with vitality.
 With the right products in your toolkit, you can maintain your skin's natural beauty and glow!
 Here are some tips and simple at-home methods to reduce stress, maintain your radiant skin, and decrease the signs of aging!

 The first step in caring for your skin is to properly cleanse it.
 Perspiration, natural oils, dead skin cells, dust, stale make-up, dirt, and bacteria all collect on your skin.
 Cleansing helps to remove impurities on the skin, and open the pores.
 This allows for the skin to best absorb the age defying products you are going to apply.
 If you wear a good amount of make-up, you may want to first use a makeup remover at night to get the majority of the make-up off your face prior to cleansing.

 To properly cleanse, begin by wetting the face with lukewarm water.
 Apply the cleanser that is best for your skin type on your face and neck and gently massage in a circular, upward motion for at least five minutes Remove by using a damp washcloth and warm water to ensure all of the residue is removed from the face.